 Why is DNSSEC important?

 The Internet has become a key platform for value-creation in modern society.
-Online retailers in Norway had a total turnover exceeding NOK 25 billion in 2019 1.
-Three percent of all Norwegian domain names with a website has shopping basket functionality built in 2 and for many businesses, online sales is the primary sales channel.
 The Internet is also a primary channel of communication between public agencies and the nation’s inhabitants and businesses, e.g. in connection with tax returns, employer's contributions and access to public services.
 In all these circumstances, it is extremely important that users actually end up on the website they intended to reach.

 Domain names and top-level domains